eduardotourinho/billie-pairing-exercise/README.md

 This holds the implementation of the [Billie's pair-programming](docs/README.md) exercise.
 Although the main use-case was to implement the `Notify shipment`, the `Create Order` use-case was implemented as support to the main use-case.

-### Disclaimer

-This is my first project written in Kotlin.
-I'm not 100% sure of Kotlin best practices and mostly followed Java practices.
-So please, let me know if anything is better done in a different way in Kotlin.

 ## Code Architecture